 Five Practical Tips to Cope with Back Pain

-We, as humans, are becoming increasingly lazy and futile as science advances.
-Compared to our ancestors, we now engage in 40% to 50% fewer physical activities.
-Because of this, everyday health problems like obesity and back pain are now the biggest medical challenges.
+We, as humans, are becoming increasingly sedentary and less active as science advances.
+Compared to our ancestors, we engage in only half the physical activity.
+Consequently, everyday health issues such as obesity and back pain have become major medical challenges.

-Besides the belly popping out, another major problem that can arise from sitting in front of your desk is the back pain.
-It is a common medical problem affecting 8 out of 10 persons at some point during their lifetime.
+Besides the belly popping out, another major problem that can arise from sitting in front of your desk is back pain.
+It is a common medical problem affecting 8 out of 10 people at some point during their lifetime.

 However, sitting for long hours isn't the only cause of back pain.
-Health experts affirm several other factors behind this problem.
+Health experts affirm several other factors contribute to this problem.

 Image: The Source of Back Pain by Mariana Ruiz Villarreal, Public Domain, via Wikimedia Commons